 How to use the allintitle operator?

-The web is constantly growing, and this means that the number of search results is growing each day.
-How can business owners keep up with the latest industry news, for example, when they have to go through tens or hundreds of search results in order to find the good stuff?
+The web is constantly growing, and this means that the number of search results is also growing each day.
+How can business owners keep up with the latest industry news when they have to go through tens or hundreds of search results to find the good stuff?

-Fortunately, allintitle allows you to find highly relevant resources; if a blogger has taken the time to name his or her page “Self-Publishing Tips and Resources”, then that page should contain self-publishing tips and resources, right?
+Fortunately, allintitle allows you to find highly relevant resources.
+If a blogger has taken the time to name their page “Self-Publishing Tips and Resources,” that page should contain self-publishing tips and resources, right?

-You are probably running a business in an industry where people maintain niche-specific directories, which are extremely valuable, because they can send qualified website traffic.
-Here is an example that allows you to find directories in the self-publishing niche:
+You are probably running a business in an industry where people maintain niche-specific directories, which are extremely valuable because they can send qualified website traffic.
+Here is an example to find directories in the self-publishing niche:

 Discover Related Websites

-The related operator helps you find websites that are related to the specified domain.
+The related operator helps you find websites related to the specified domain.

 Syntax: related:www.domain.com